Cross-Model Evaluation Protocol · Review Signal

 D. Scope of Review

-Please evaluate this case across five separate dimensions.
-Do not merge them.
-Assess each independently:
+Please evaluate this case across these separate dimensions.
+Do not merge them:

 ---